caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

 **aimfast**
 --------------------------------------------------

-  Quality assessment parameter
+  Quality assessment parameter.

   **enable**

     *bool*, *optional*, *default = False*

-    Execute this segment
+    Enable the 'aimfast' segment.

   **tolerance**

     *float*, *optional*, *default = 0.02*

-    Relative change in weighted mean of several indicators from aimfast.
+    Relative change in weighted mean of metrics (specified via convergence_criteria below) from aimfast.

   **convergence_criteria**

     *list* *of str*, *optional*, *default = DR*

     The residual statistic to check convergence against.
-Every criterium listed will be combined into a weighted mean.
-Options ["DR","SKEW","KURT","STDDev","MEAN"].
-Note that when calibrate model_mode = 'vis_only' DR is not an option.
+Every metric/criterion listed will be combined into a weighted mean.
+Options are 'DR' (dynamic range), 'MEAN' (mean of the residual flux), 'STDDev' (standard deviation), 'SKEW' (skewness, 3rd-moment), and 'KURT' (kurtosis, 4th-moment).
+However, note that when cal_model_mode = 'vis_only', 'DR' is no longer an option.

   **area_factor**

     *int*, *optional*, *default = 6*

-    Peak flux source area multiplying factor i.e tot_area = psf-size\*af
+    A multiplicative factor that sets the total area over which the metrics are calculated, where total_area = psf_size\*area_factor.
+This area is centred on the position of peak flux-density in the image.

   **radius**

     *float*, *optional*, *default = 0.6*

-    Radius to cross-match sources in arcsec
+    Cross-matching radius (in units of arcsec), for comparing source properties in a catalogue before and after an iteration of self-calibration.

   **normality_model**

     *{"normaltest", "shapiro"}*, *optional*, *default = normaltest*

-    normality test model to use.
-Note that normaltest is the D'Agostino
+    The type of normality test, to use for testing how well the residual image is modelled by a normal distribution.
+Options are 'normaltest' (i.e. D'Agostino) and 'shapiro'.

   **plot**

     *bool*, *optional*, *default = True*

-    Generate html plots for comparing catalogs and residuals
+    Generate html plots for comparing catalogues and residuals.